 The greater the amount of antigen loaded in a well, the further the antigen will have to travel through the gel before it can interact with sufficient antibody to form a precipitate.
 Thus, the height of the rocket, measured from the well to the apex and area are directly proportional to the amount of antigen in the sample.

 Agarose, Antigen, Antiserum, Assay Buffer, Electrophoresis apparatus, Glass slides

 - About 15 ml of 1 % agarose gel is prepared.

-- The solution is cooled to 55-60oC and 250 ml of antiserum added to 13 ml of agarose solution.
-It is well mixed for uniform distribution of antibody.
+- The solution is cooled to 55-60oC and 250 µl of antiserum added to 13 ml of agarose solution.
+It is well mixed for uniform distribution of antibodies.

-- Agarose solution containing the antiserum is poured on to grease free glass plate placed on a horizontal surface and the gel is allowed to set for 30 minutes.
+- Agarose solution containing the antiserum is poured onto to grease-free glass plate placed on a horizontal surface and the gel is allowed to set for 30 minutes.

-- 10 ml of the standard antigen and test antigen samples are added to the wells.
+- 10 µl of the standard antigen and test antigen samples are added to the wells.